Given a forecast and set of observations, compute the Continuous Ranked Probability Score (CRPS) for every time point.

 Details

-The CRPS for a given distribution f
+For a given distribution f

 and observation y